Artin Approximation: Appendix B: Regular morphisms and excellent rings

 \begin{definition} A Noetherian ring $A$ is \emph{excellent} if the following conditions hold: \begin{enumerate} \item[i)] $A$ is universally catenary. \item[ii)] For any $\p\in\Spec(A)$, the formal fibre of $A_{p}$ is geometrically regular. \item[iii)] For any $\p\in\Spec(A)$ and for any finite separable extension $\Frac\left(\frac{A}{\p}\right)\lgw \K$, there exists a finitely generated sub-$\frac{A}{\p}$-algebra $B$ of $\K$, containing $\frac{A}{\p}$, such that $\Frac(B)=\K$ and the set of regular points of $\Spec(B)$ contains a non-empty open set. \end{enumerate}

 \end{definition} This definition may be a bit obscure at first sight and difficult to catch.
-Thus we give here the main examples of excellent rings: \begin{example} \item[i)] Local complete rings (thus any field) are excellent.
+Thus we give here the main examples of excellent rings: \begin{example} \begin{enumerate} \item[i)] Local complete rings (in particular any field) are excellent.
 Dedekind rings of characteristic zero (for instance $\Z$) are excellent.
-Any ring which is essentially of finite type over an excellent ring is excellent. (\cite{EGAIV-2} 7-8-3). \item[ii)] If $\k$ is a complete valued field, then $\k\{x_1,\cdots,x_n\}$ is excellent \cite{K}. \item[iii)] We have the following result: let $A$ be a regular local ring containing a field of characteristic zero denoted by $\k$.
+Any ring which is essentially of finite type over an excellent ring is excellent \cite[7-8-3]{EGAIV-2}. \item[ii)] If $\k$ is a complete valued field, then the ring of convergent power series $\k\{x_1,\ldots,x_n\}$ is excellent \cite{K}. \item[iii)] We have the following result: let $A$ be a regular local ring containing a field of characteristic zero denoted by $\k$.
 Suppose that there exists an integer $n$ such that for any maximal ideal $\m$, the field extension $\k\lgw \frac{A}{\m}$ is algebraic and ht$(\m)=n$.
-Suppose moreover that there exist $D_1$,..., $D_n\in \text{Der}_k(A)$ and $x_1$,..., $x_n\in A$ such that $D_i(x_j)=\d_{i,j}$.
-Then $A$ is excellent (cf. Theorem 102 \cite{Ma'}). \item[iv)] A Noetherian local ring $A$ is excellent if and only if it is universally catenary and $A\lgw \wdh{A}$ is regular (\cite{EGAIV-2} 7-8-3 i)).
-In particular, if $A$ is a quotient of a local regular ring, then $A$ is excellent if and only if $A\lgw \wdh{A}$ is regular (cf. \cite{EGAIV-2} 5-6-4). \end{example}
+Suppose moreover that there exist $D_1,\ldots,D_n\in \text{Der}_k(A)$ and $x_1,\ldots,x_n\in A$ such that $D_i(x_j)=\d_{i,j}$.
+Then $A$ is excellent \cite[Theorem 102]{Ma'}. \item[iv)] A Noetherian local ring $A$ is excellent if and only if it is universally catenary and $A\lgw \wdh{A}$ is regular \cite[7-8-3 i)]{EGAIV-2}.
+In particular, if $A$ is a quotient of a local regular ring, then $A$ is excellent if and only if $A\lgw \wdh{A}$ is regular \cite[5-6-4]{EGAIV-2}. \end{enumerate} \end{example}